 In Italy, the minority Christian Democratic government of Signor Andreotti is under severe pressure.
 A?

-In Italy, the minority Christian Democratic government of Signor Andreotti is under severe pressure.
+Background: In Italy, the minority Christian Democratic government of Signor Andreotti is under severe pressure.
 A number of politicians have predicted that it will fall within a week.
 The prediction came on Tuesday (10 January) in the wake of the worst political violence seen in Rome for more than a year.

 SYNOPSIS: The overnight violence erupted in the same working class neighbourhood where three people died over the weekend in a series of clashes.